anil-ai2/devops-cloud/mini-project/container-pipeline.md

 #### :weight_lifting: Cleanup
-* delete the EKS cluster
+* delete the EKS cluster  (Use the eksctl command to delete.
+Do not delete from management console)
-* terminate the jumpbox ec2 instance
+* terminate the jumpbox ec2 instance  (from management onsole)
-* delete the s3 bucket
+* delete the s3 bucket    (from management onsole)
 ----
 # :clap: :thumbsup: Well DONE